Travel & Outdoors

 in early August, Maryland summer has finally settled in and made itself comfortable on the low-lying land of the Eastern Shore.
-By 9 a.m., it’s nearing 90 degrees, and the humidity hangs as thick as a spoonful of local honey.
+By 9 a.m., it’s nearing 90 degrees, and the humidity hangs as thick as molasses.
 The flags flutter low.
 The sailboats barely bob.
 Even the seagulls soar in slow motion, as if suspended in mid-air.

 ➤ Shadows cast on the Edna E. Lockwood.

 Along the St. Michaels harbor, a slick sheen of sweat glistens on the skin of the boatyard crew at the Chesapeake Bay Maritime Museum.
 Their hair lies wet at the napes of their necks, and their clothes cling tight across the thick of their backs.
 Even the widest of straw hats and the lightest of cottons do little to break this spell.

 They work in the shade of the Edna E. Lockwood, who sits heavier than the weather—all 52 feet and 34,000 pounds of her, heaving fat and flush on the boatyard railway.
 She’s the reason they’re here on this blistering morning, as they have been for the past thousand days.
 She was born here, along these waters, over a century ago—an iconic Chesapeake Bay boat, part of an oft-forgotten fleet from the heyday of this estuary—and when she returns to them later this month, she will be the very last of her kind: a bugeye.